 - Solar PV size and weight

-For any solar energy project to succeed, specific regulations and compliances need to be followed for the safe and efficient use of the equipment.
+For any solar energy project to succeed, specific regulations and compliances must be followed to safely and efficiently use the equipment.
 It is vital to know and understand the different aspects and rules around installing photovoltaic systems for houses in the UK today.

 With the guidance of knowledgeable installers, you can expect the safest installation of solar PV panels that comply with your state’s standard building regulations.